 This lovely cross between a raspberry and blackberry has fruit which is slightly longer and fatter than a raspberry with a juicier and sharper flavour.
-These plants are sturdy and more disease and frost resistant than many other berry hybrids and usually produce fruit throughout August and September.
+These sturdy plants, more disease and frost resistant than many other berry hybrids, usually produce fruit throughout June, July, August and September.
 The large berries should be allowed to darken to a deep purple colour before picking to obtain the best-flavoured fruit.
-They are undemanding and easy to grow, and continue to fruit for many years.
+They are undemanding, easy to grow, and continue to fruit for many years.
 Seedlings may give slightly different but equally tasty fruits so expect the odd delicious surprise!

 Common name:Rubus x loganobaccus